-Let’s just be real and say it: It’s extremely difficult to choose the ten best waterholes in Etosha.
+Let’s just be real and say it: It’s extremely difficult to choose the ten best waterholes in Etosha National Park.
 There are multiple factors that make a waterhole great – but each person’s encounter there could be different.

 Don’t forget, animals move around constantly.
 So choosing a waterhole in general, let alone the best ones – that’s a pretty challenging task!
 Lucky for you, here’s a list of our Top Ten – based on ease access, popularity and relative chance of game.